tshashankrock/CS50edx/readme.md

-This file contain the project related work of web programming with python and javascript and some small exercise.
+This file contain the project related work of web programming with python and javascript.